microsoft/Windows-DevRel/Samples/AudioEditor/README.md

 ### MiniLM
 You can pull this model from Hugging Face at [all-MiniLM-L6-v2.onnx](https://huggingface.co/optimum/all-MiniLM-L6-v2) .

 This is model we use for semantic search.
-The two files you will need are `all-MiniLM-L6-v2.onnx` placed in `/Resources/Models/` and `vocab.txt` that should be added under `/Resources/`.
+The two files you will need are `models.onnx` placed in `/Resources/Models/` and renamed to `all-MiniLM-L6-v2.onnx` and `vocab.txt` that should be added under `/Resources/`.

 ### Sliero VAD
 The Sliero Voice Activity Detection model can be found in [this GitHub Repo](https://github.com/snakers4/silero-vad/tree/master).